8:00AM - 6:00PM

 The most common reason UAE bank applications are delayed or rejected is incomplete documentation — not the bank refusing the applicant.
 Prepare properly and approval rates improve dramatically.

 (1) Bank statements older than 3 months.
 (2) Salary certificate missing company stamp or not on letterhead.
 (3) Source of funds stated as “savings” without bank evidence of how they were accumulated.
-(4) Passport not showing all entry/exit stamps.
-(5) Non-resident applicants walking into a branch without an appointment — most banks have non-resident quotas that require advance scheduling.

 Yes, you can open a UAE bank account without a residence visa.
 Our dedicated non-resident bank account opening service handles the full process with a 98% approval rate – but here is exactly what the process involves.